 Changes about the quest

 Stage 1 hasn’t changed all that much.
 It is mostly still about trying to clear the board state for stage two and defeating the three side-quests.
 Choosing the order in which you want to clear them might be a bit harder than in normal mode, so I wrote a bit about each of them (and the mini-encounter sets).

 Quiet the Spirits

 Just as in the normal version of the quest, Quiet the Spirits still mainly works around combat, with the side-quest being easier to complete by defeating enemies and the reward being even more attack strength in the form of Daechanar’s Brand.

 Now, if you fail to beat it, you are going to be punished by shuffling three copies of the new Apostate of Angmar into the encounter deck.
 Not only does it have a nasty five threat, but while it is engaged with a player, that player cannot attack Thaurdir.
 This is bad in solo, as you need to “defeat” Thaurdir to win the game (and the Apostate is incredibly hard to kill), but it becomes pretty irrelevant in multiplayer if a combat-heavy deck engages Thaurdir and a weaker one takes the Apostate.
 It doesn’t have high attack strength anyway, so that it won’t be a big threat in itself.
 In solo, this is definitely a side-quest you should aim to defeat, but in multiplayer, the others might be more troublesome.
-If you have trouble defeating it, Fierce Defense can do wonders.
+If you do accidentally engage the Apostate, Fierce Defense will do wonders.

 Sift Through the Debris